INFANT PROGRAM (9-18 months)

 The prepared environment will provide material for refining the auditory, visual and tactile senses.

-Through phonetic material and sensorial activities the child will learn to develop his vocabulary.
+Through object and picture classification materials the child will learn to develop his vocabulary.
 Storytelling will be an important part of the language component as well as pre-reading skills.

 Art activities will help the child express his own creative ideas by using various materials along with sensory exploration of materials and media rather than product producing.